therealbill/redskull/README-Dockerfile.md

-# Using the Dockerfile
+# Using the Dockerfiles

-This Dockerfile will build an image running Sentinel, RedSkull, and Consul.
-Once you've run `go build` you can then run `docker build -t redskull .` to get a Docker image built.
+The "standard" Dockerfile builds an image running Sentinel and Redskull under Supervisord.
+If your Docker *host* already has Consul running, use this one.
+If you need Consul to run in the Redskull container use `Dockerfile-consul`.

+## Makefile for Ease of Use

+The makefile has targets set up for with or without Consul.

 # Assumptions